MiddleRaster/MiddleRaster.github.io/PM/PredictingDespitePoorEstimates.md

 ![Alt text](./BurnUpChart.png)

-There's a bar for each iteration, a week in my case.
-The red bars' height represents how much work it yet to be done, while the height of the green bars represent work that has been fully completed.
+There's a stacked bar for each week.
+The green bars' height represents work that has been fully completed, while the height of the red bars represents how much work is yet to be done.
-A (regression) line through the tops of the green bars is your team's **_velocity_** while the line through the tops of the red bars is the **_rate of discovery_** of the "unknown unknowns."
+Any newly discovered work raises the height of the red bar.
+A regression line through the tops of the red bars is the **_rate of discovery_** of the "unknown unknowns," while a line through the tops of the green bars is your team's **_velocity_**.
 A couple of things should be immediately obvious:
 - If these two lines are parallel or, worse, diverge, then you'll never be done.
-You probably can't do much about the rate of discovery, but you can increase the team's velocity. **_Don't_** hire more people: that'll just slow you down even more.
+You probably can't do much about the rate of discovery, but you can increase the team's velocity. **_Don't_** just hire more people: that'll slow you down even more.
 What to do is another future post.
 - If you don't track like this, it's kind of like saying that the rate of discovery line is horizontal.
-Look at where the horizontal line from top of the left-most red bar intersects with the team velocity line, and compare that to the intesection point of the velocity and rate of discovery lines:  they're way off. **_The completion date is heavily dependent on the slope of the rate of discovery line_**.
+Look at where the horizontal line from top of the left-most red bar intersects with the team velocity line (at about 4/22), and compare that to the intesection point of the velocity and rate of discovery lines (slightly past 6/17):  they're way off. **_The completion date is heavily dependent on the slope of the rate of discovery line_**.
+In fact, in my experience, the slope of the discovery line completely swamps how bad your estimates are, but more on this below.

 ## 3. How to Create the Burn-up Chart